stacks-network/pybitcoin/README.md

 Coinkit
 =====

-Python library for Bitcoin and other cryptocurrencies.
+Python library with tools for Bitcoin and other cryptocurrencies.

 ## Sample Usage